Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 user_pref("network.protocol-handler.expose-all", true);
 ~~~

 Thunderbird will then ask which program to use the next time a link is opened.
-If `dstVM` should be a regular dispVM, choose `qvm-open-in-dvm`.
-Otherwise you'll have to create a wrapper since arguments cannot be passed to the program in Thunderbird's dialog.
-For instance, put the following in `$HOME/bin/thunderbird-url`, make it executable, and choose that script:
+If `dstVM` is a standard dispVM, choose `qvm-open-in-dvm`.
+Otherwise you'll have to create a wrapper to `qvm-open-in-vm` since arguments cannot be passed to the program in Thunderbird's dialog.
+For instance, put the following in `$HOME/bin/thunderbird-url`, make it executable, and select that script when asked which program to use:

 ~~~
 #!/bin/sh